znsio/perfiz/README.md

 * **Containerised Approach** - Perfiz is completely Dockerised and avoids the lengthy setup required to achieve the above setup.
 We pre-package Grafana with the right data-sources and dashboard panels so that you can concentrate on your actual load test.

 ## Quick Start
+Go to [Perfiz Demo](https://github.com/znsio/perfiz-demo) to get your Perf test setup running in less than 5 min

+## Detailed Tutorial
+This a detailed tutorial where you will be able to setup Perfiz on any of your existing Apps
 * **Pre-requisites** - Docker and Docker-Compose
-* Create a Karate feature in a location of your choice, Example:
+* Create a Karate feature in a location of your choice ([Karate Syntax Reference](https://github.com/intuit/karate)), Example:
 ```gherkin
 #~/KarateFeatures/googlesearch.feature
 Feature: Google Search